-Proposed Performance Indicators against NASCO's Resolutions, Agreements and Guidelines for the Fourth Reporting Cycle (2026 to 2032)
+Combined Performance Indicators / Conservation Commitment Reports Templates for the Fourth Reporting Cycle (2026 to 2032)

 Introduction

 NASCO has adopted various Resolutions, Agreements and Guidelines that address the Organization's principal areas of concern for the management of salmon stocks.
 In 2005, it was agreed that 'NASCO will be committed to the measures and agreements it develops and actively review progress with implementation plans', CNL(05)49.
 Since then, each jurisdiction has developed plans, known as Implementation Plans, detailing measures to be taken over five to six year periods, with each period referred to as a reporting cycle, in relation to three areas: 'Management of Salmon Fisheries'; 'Protection and Restoration of Atlantic Salmon Habitat'; and 'Management of Aquaculture, Introductions and Transfers and Transgenics'.